“As a viewer, I should never have to devote a second thought to as why not to click the ‘next’ option”

 Recruiting: During this phase, you recruit the desired number of participants as per your usability test plan.
 Finding participants who match your demographic (age, sex, etc.) and professional (education, job, etc.) profile can take time.
 Therefore sourcing an established website testing company to help you through the process is recommended.
 Website testing companies (such as Digivante) can provide you with all the tools you need to cut down testing timelines, while reducing usability-centered costs.

 Usability testing: During this phase, highly experienced software testing professionals overseeing and managing the process to ensure participants are utilised to their fullest potential.

 Data analysis: Data from the usability tests is then thoroughly analysed to derive meaningful inferences and give actionable recommendations, improving the overall usability of your product.

 Reporting: Findings of the usability test are then shared with all concerned stakeholders which can include designers, developers, clients, and C-level members.

 On the surface, usability testing appears to be one of the simpler website testing methods currently used within the industry as it relies heavily on repeated observation and analysis testing.
 You don’t need to go through lines of code or script to perform a usability test.
 But improper test plan production can damage your site, consequently wasting your time.

 Sourcing an established website testing company with a history of exclusive clients ranging from large scale brands to smaller UK-based companies, will help you and your team receive the most beneficial results that increase your competitive edge.
 Usability testing can be a great failure and a huge success if done with proper planning and overcoming the crucial problems of the test.

 How does Digivante perform usability testing?
-Click here to find out.
+Read more about our usability testing service to find out.